 The Commerce Department also made a preliminary finding in March that China gives illegal subsidies to exporters of crystalline silicon photovoltaic cells and solar panels.
 The U.S. applied tariffs of 2.9 percent on Suntech Power Holdings Co.
-(STP) and 4.73 percent on Trina Solar Ltd. (TSL), while all other Chinese producers and exporters must pay a levy of 3.61 percent.
+(STP:US) and 4.73 percent on Trina Solar Ltd. (TSL:US), while all other Chinese producers and exporters must pay a levy of 3.61 percent.

 China’s complaint is its seventh against the U.S., which has lodged 13 cases against the Asian nation -- half the number of all WTO complaints against the Chinese government.

 Today’s request for consultations is the first step in the case and means the two governments must now hold talks for at least 60 days in a bid to resolve the dispute.
 After that, China can ask WTO judges to investigate the complaint.
 Rulings are typically made within six months, after which either side can appeal.

 “We are studying the request for consultations,” Nkenge Harmon, a spokeswoman for the U.S. Trade Representative’s office, said today in an e-mail.
 “The Obama administration strongly supports the trade remedy laws, and was the first administration ever to apply” a China-specific safeguard on imports of tires from that country, she said.